ic-labs/django-icekit/docs/overview/at-a-glance.rst

 GLAMkit and ICEkit represent the distillation of our knowledge and experience in working on technically challenging projects with these clients, and with museum clients in particular.
-Out of the box, it has everything that small teams of content professionals need to get started creating and publishing pages of content.
+Out of the box, it has everything that teams of content professionals need to get started creating and publishing pages of content.